holoviz/holoviews/README.md

     jupyter lab

-If you are working with a JupyterLab version <2.0 you will also need the PyViz JupyterLab
-extension:

-    jupyter labextension install @pyviz/jupyterlab_pyviz

 For more details on setup and configuration see [our website](https://holoviews.org/user_guide/Installing_and_Configuring.html).

-For general discussion, we have a [gitter channel](https://gitter.im/pyviz/pyviz).
+For general discussion, we have a [discord channel](https://discord.gg/AXRHnJU6sP).
 If you find any bugs or have any feature suggestions please file a GitHub [issue](https://github.com/holoviz/holoviews/issues) or submit a [pull request](https://help.github.com/articles/about-pull-requests).